MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 #### Scenario

-In case an error occurs while running the application, two use cases must be implemented:
-In the case that the application is running in a development environment, and an error occur, the user would see a detailed error page, with information on where to find the error.
+You have been asked to add exception handling to the web application.
+In case an error occurs while running the application, two use cases must be implemented: In the case that the application is running in a development environment, and an error occur, the user would see a detailed error page, with information on where to find the error.
 In the case that the application is running in a production environment, a custom none informative page would be displayed, claiming there was an error.
-You are required to add an Exception Handling to each of the use cases.
+You are required to add an exception handling to each of the use cases.

 The main tasks for this exercise are as follows: